 Lung Cancer: Newly Diagnosed

 Being told you have lung cancer can be scary, and you may have many questions.
-But you have people on your healthcare team to help.
+But you have people on your health care team who can help.

 Coping with fear

-It’s normal to feel afraid.
+It's common to feel afraid.
 Learning about your cancer and about your treatment choices can help you feel less afraid.
-It can also help you work with your healthcare team to make the best choices for your treatment.
+It can also help you work with your health care team to make the best choices for your treatment.
 You can also ask to speak with a counselor.

 • Thoracic surgeon.
-This healthcare provider uses surgery to treat diseases of the lungs, including cancer.
+This doctor uses surgery to treat diseases of the lungs, including cancer.

 • Medical oncologist.
-This healthcare provider has special training in treating cancer with medicines, such as chemotherapy, targeted therapy, and immunotherapy.
+This doctor has special training in treating cancer with medicines, such as chemotherapy, targeted therapy, and immunotherapy.

 • Radiation oncologist.
-This healthcare provider has special training in treating cancer with radiation.
+This doctor has special training in treating cancer with radiation.

 • Pulmonologist.
-This healthcare provider has special training in treating diseases of the lungs.
+This doctor has special training in treating diseases of the lungs.

-Other healthcare professionals on your team may include nurse practitioners, nurses, physician assistants, social workers, rehabilitation specialists, dietitians, and pharmacists.
+Other health care providers on your team may include nurse practitioners, nurses, physician assistants, social workers, rehabilitation specialists, dietitians, and pharmacists.
 They will answer any questions you may have.

 They'll help you through each of the steps you'll take before, during, and after treatment.
 Your team will let you know what tests you need and the results of those tests.
 They'll guide you in making treatment decisions and help prepare you and your loved ones for what's ahead.